 Following good habits after the bankruptcy can help you see improvement in your score, even with the bankruptcy still listed.
-You can apply for a personal loan anytime after the bankruptcy, but be prepared to have your application denied, or to pay a higher interest rate.
+You can apply for a personal loan at any time after the bankruptcy, but be prepared to have your application denied, or to pay a higher interest rate.
 The length of time it takes to get the loan may vary, too.
 As a result, it might make sense to wait a year or two before seeking a loan.

 Looking for a Personal Loan After Bankruptcy